nabdoni/SAP-SignalTV/README.md

 # SAP-SignalTV
-An automated YouTube Playlist player targeted at younger children
+An automated YouTube Playlist player targeted at younger children, built with React 18

 ## Install dependencies
 You need to install the latest version of NodeJS, it will have npm installed by default.